 Arzeni supervised more than 40 graduate students during his tenure at Eastern.
-Arzeni was awarded two Fullbright Scholarships (Colombia & Peru) and served as Resident Director of Tropical Biology for more than 10 summers at the Technology Institute of Superior Studies in Monterrey, Mexico.
+Arzeni was awarded two Fulbright Scholarships (Colombia & Peru) and served as Resident Director of Tropical Biology for more than 10 summers at the Technology Institute of Superior Studies in Monterrey, Mexico.
 In May of 1986, Charles received the Faculty Excellence Award.
 Charles was incredibly close with his students and always encouraged them to pursue further education.
 He would pop popcorn in his lab every night as he spent his nights there with his students.
-He made special educational trips over the summer with his students to China, Galapagos Islands, Machu Pichu, Jamaica, etc.)
+He made special educational trips over the summer with his students to China, the Galapagos Islands, Machu Picchu, and Jamaica.

 The scholarship was established shortly after his passing October 9, 1997, by his wife, Joan and children, with the help of Dr. Andrew Methven (EIU Biology Department).
-The purpose of the fund is to encourage students to get out and see the world; experiencing new cultures.
-Life is so precious in cultures overseas.
-You can make such an immediate impact.
+The purpose of the fund is to encourage students to get out and see the world, experiencing new cultures.
+Life is so precious in cultures overseas and you can make such an immediate impact.
 You will find that the people will have a true appreciation of what you are giving them that can be felt.
 Since 2005, six students have been selected as recipients and awarded a total of $3,000.

-Nate Anderson has held a long standing relationship with Eastern Illinois University dating back to the 1970's.
-Known as "Nate the Great", Mr. Anderson played on the Panther football team as a running back.
-He held numerous rushing records while attending EIU.
-In 1973, Anderson was named first-team All American by the American Football Coaches Association and was a third team All-American by the Associated Press.
+Nate Anderson has held a long-standing relationship with Eastern Illinois University dating back to the 1970s.
+Known as "Nate the Great," Mr. Anderson played on the Panther football team as a running back and held numerous rushing records while attending EIU.
+In 1973, Anderson was named first-team All-American by the American Football Coaches Association and was a third-team All-American by the Associated Press.
 Graduating in 1973 with a Bachelor of Science degree in Recreation, he continued his education and later earned a Master of Science in Education in 1977 from Eastern.
 Mr. Anderson received his Specialist in Education degree from Southeast Missouri State University in 1991 and his doctorate in Educational Administration from Illinois State University in 1998.